SoftUni-Internal/interactive-content/EN/11-QA-Introduction/05-Testing.md

 [slide]
 # Test Summary Report

-Test summary report is a document which contains **summary of test activities** and final test results.
+The test summary report is a document that contains **summary of test activities** and final test results.

-After the testing cycle it is very important that you **communicate** the test results.
+After the testing cycle, it is very important that you **communicate** the test results.

 And findings to the project stakeholders so that decisions can be made for the software release.

-As one of the most important deliverable, the significance of test summary report is immense in software development life cycle (**SDLC**).
+As one of the most important deliverables, the significance of the test summary report is immense in the software development life cycle (**SDLC**).

-Prepared after the completion of the testing process, this report consist of **all the necessary information** related to the process of software testing as well as the results delivered by it.
+Prepared after the completion of the testing process, this report consists of **all the necessary information** related to the process of software testing as well as the results delivered by it.
 [/slide]

 [slide]